-Strike letters are letters sent by Wisconsin Virtual Learning Administration to families who have not demonstrated sustained activity in our school over a period of time, based upon a variety of measures that we use to track this data.
-After receiving a strike letter, families have 5 school days to respond to the letter in a manner proscribed.
+Strike letters are letters sent by Wisconsin Virtual Learning Administration to families who have not demonstrated sustained activity in our school over a period of time, based upon a variety of measures.
+After receiving a strike letter, families have 5 school days to respond to the letter in a manner prescribed.
 After the accumulation of three such letters within the span of one semester, the student's name may be given to the WVL Board of Directors to determine if the student's open enrollment contract should become null and void.